 Today's medical school graduates face a rapidly changing practice environment.
-From decreasing physician autonomy, to increasing interprofessional collaborative care, to unprecedented public health challenges like the COVID19 pandemic, the challenges of practicing physicians continue to grow (1).
-This requires a corresponding broadening of undergraduate medical education (UME) to face these novel challenges.
+From decreasing physician autonomy, to increasing interprofessional collaborative care, to unprecedented public health challenges like the COVID-19 pandemic, the challenges of practicing physicians continue to grow.1 This requires a corresponding broadening of undergraduate medical education (UME) to face these novel challenges.

 One critical factor required for a medical system to successfully adapt to rapid change is the presence of effective leaders.
-Leadership has been shown to be important in many medical contexts, with physicians' engagement in hospital leadership and management improving clinical outcomes and performance (2,3).
+Leadership has been shown to be important in many medical contexts, with physicians' engagement in hospital leadership and management improving clinical outcomes and performance.
 Medical education curricula require a corresponding plan to prepare graduates to take on these leadership roles.
-While many studies evaluate leadership development in graduate medical and continuing medical education, there is a relative dearth of information surrounding training programs for UME (1,4-6).
-As such, medical students currently feel uninformed and unprepared about leadership and managerial roles within medicine and may face challenges navigating power dynamics within medicine (7,8).

-It is also crucial to ground training of medical students within relevant leadership theory (17,18).
-Upon review of existing structures two relevant leadership frameworks are called Complexity Leadership and Shared/Collective/Distributive leadership.
-Within these frameworks, leadership is seen as a complex system of interaction agents with unpredictable feedback networks which, in turn, output responsive results such as information-sharing, invention, and continued evolution to change (19-21).
-Complexity and shared leadership provide an ideal framework for the interdependent relationships and dynamism of the medical field.
+While many studies have evaluated leadership development in graduate medical education and continuing medical education, there is a relative dearth of information surrounding training programs for UME.1,4-6 As such, medical students currently feel uninformed and unprepared about leadership and managerial roles within medicine and may face challenges navigating power dynamics within medicine.7-8 and Shared/Collective/Distributive Leadership.
+Within these frameworks, leadership is seen as a complex system of interaction agents with unpredictable feedback networks which, in turn, output responsive results such as information-sharing, invention, and continued evolution to change.
+11-13 Complexity and Shared Leadership provide an ideal framework for the interdependent relationships and dynamism of the medical field.
 These structures are also well-suited to examine the responses to the current global pandemic.